akbaig/UNET/README.md

-Reproducing the most cited (100k) deep learning architecture **UNET** using latest PyTorch 2.6.
+Reproducing one of the most cited (100k) deep learning architecture **UNET** using latest PyTorch 2.6.
 It is used in state-of-the-art generative models such as stable diffusion.

 # Installation